 Barry is most notable for his attempt to row across the Pacific Ocean as part of the world’s first human powered race across the Pacific.
 After losing his boat, his team, and all of his money just three weeks before he was due to fly out to the start-line, he managed to assemble a rag-bag team and get hold of a very old, borrowed, broken down boat just seven days before the race was due to start.
-Despite being referred to as the ‘Jamaican Bobsled Team’ of the race, his team not only completed the race, they broke the pre-race world record by 19 days and took home two world records.
+Despite being referred to as the ‘Jamaican Bobsled Team’ of the race, his team not only completed the race, they broke the pre-race world record by 19 days and took home two new records.

 Having spent most of his working life working in the financial sector, Barry’s story of ‘post room boy to endurance athlete’ is a guaranteed winner for corporate audiences the world over.

 Learning agility is set to be the hot topic for 2017 in both the corporate and educational worlds.
 Barry's version 'Learning Agility from the Perspective of an Adventurer, begins with a brief introduction as to what Learning Agility and Adventure means to him, before unfurling into an adventure that will inspire and challenge the audience.

 Barry provides a framework for audience members to identify and achieve their aspirations.
 Barry uses examples from his own life to show working examples of the importance of each stage of this framework.
 This talk can be done as a standalone version or can be provided as a fantastic follow up to either the ‘Learning Agility’ or ‘Eat, Sleep, Row, Repeat...’ talks.